falkr/ttm4175/pages/iot-devices-2021.md

 # The Microbit

-In today's lab we use many of the existing resources about the Microbit that already exist online.
+In today's lab we use many of the existing resources about the Microbit that you can find online.

 ## The Microbit Hardware